Antiguans and Barbudans: National identity

-The idea of Antiguans and Barbudans being a distinct people first emerged in the 1730s with the foundation of the Antiguan independence movement by Prince Klaas.
+The idea of people on the islands being a distinct nation first emerged in the 1730s with the foundation of the Antiguan independence movement by Prince Klaas.
+Klaas's foiled plot attracted both creole and Coromantee slaves.
 At this time, persons from Antigua and persons from Barbuda– Barbudans largely had little contact, although Barbuda had been subordinate to Antigua along with the rest of the British Leeward Islands since its colonisation while functioning as a largely independent political entity.
 In 1860, Barbuda was officially annexed to Antigua, and over time, more people from the two islands began to interact.
 In 1951, all Antiguans and Barbudans were for the first time able to democratically govern themselves, and later achieved self-government in 1960; associated statehood in 1967; and independence in 1981.

 Modern history

 Since independence in 1981, what it means to be Antiguan or Barbudan has been a major subject of debate.
 About a third of Antiguans and Barbudans are not descendants of slavery or the plantocracy, and in common discourse, most people not part of this group are usually deemed part of their ancestral nationality only.
 In terms of geography, there remains a significant cultural divide between the people of the two islands, with Barbudan secessionism remaining a popular idea and major resistance in Barbuda towards large-scale non-Barbudan inhabitation.
 Anti-Barbudan sentiment in the Antiguan government especially since 2017 has also resulted in a significant cultural divide.